addamove/really-first-to-do/README.md

 My Demo react project for learning purpose.
 Also because every developer should build ToDo project.😄

+P.S In this repo I will try new things just for practise and curiosity

 ## Getting Started

 npm start - run local server